beego/beego-doc/docs/en-US/developing/task/README.md

 ## Debug module (Already moved to utils module)

 We always use print for debugging.
 But the default output is not good enough for debugging.
-Beego provides this debug module
+Beego provides this debug module:

-- Display() print result to console
+- `Display()` - print result to console.
-- GetDisplayString() return the string
+- `GetDisplayString()` - return the string.

 It print key/value pairs.
 The following code: